rolsen/ljswitchboard-project_manager/README.md

 # ljswitchboard-project_manager

-This is the LabJack Kipling Primary Project Repository
+This is the Primary Project Repository LabJack's Kipling application.

-#Project Set-Up/Getting Started
+# Project Set-Up/Getting Started

 -1.
 Install Project Building Dependencies
   Set-up Node, git, and (other things?) on your computer.
 LJ-ers, check out the QMS-xxx~new computer for details.
 Others, feel free to email us and we can make a public document.
 The first few following steps are windows only.